picmi/help/docs/business/article/provisional-user.md

 # Adding provisional users

+Create provisional users when a person has **no email address currently available**.
+Provisional users are created with an application ready to apply for a specific job.

 Once you've [created a job](creating-a-job.md) (ideally [duplicated](duplicate-a-job.md)), it should be straight forward to add a person who does not have an email for a job.

 <prompt>

-Only create provisional users when a person has **no email address currently available**.
 As a business you should help people set up an email account as quickly as possible.

 </prompt>